 Personal, Social and Health Education (PSHE) Vision

 The vision for our Personal, Social and Health Education (PSHE) curriculum is to enable our children to become healthy, independent and responsible members of society.
+We want to develop children’s capacity to learn, their resilience, their emotional well-being and mental health and thereby enhance their life chances.
 PSHE education plays a fundamental role in our children’s Spiritual, Moral, Social and Cultural (SMSC) development and provides opportunities for the promotion of British Values.
 We intend for our children to understand rights and responsibilities and appreciate what it means to be a member of a diverse, democratic society.
-We want our pupils to understand what constitutes a healthy lifestyle; be aware of how to stay safe; make informed choices regarding personal and social issues; and be able to develop good relationships within school and beyond.
+We want our pupils to understand what constitutes a healthy lifestyle; be aware of how to stay safe; make informed choices regarding personal and social issues; and be able to develop good, positive relationships within school and beyond.
 Our children are encouraged to develop their sense of self-worth and confidence by playing a positive role in contributing to school life and the wider community.

-As well as delivering PSHE through timetabled lessons, aspects of the Spiritual, Moral, Social and Cultural (SMSC) element of the curriculum often occur during other times of the school day (such as circle times to discuss social issues at playtime).
-Throughout our PSHE curriculum, there are links to other subject areas, therefore some lessons may not be discreet, as objectives are able to be taught within science, PE or RE sessions.
+As well as delivering PSHE through timetabled lessons, aspects of the Spiritual, Moral, Social and Cultural (SMSC) and emotional literacy elements of the curriculum often occur during other times of the school day (such as circle times to discuss social issues at playtime).

 We also invite visitors to support the implementation of some aspects of the curriculum, including the NSPCC and professionals in the fields of oral health, fire safety and road safety.